-The preliminary drilling program which totaled 350 metres in five short holes was completed on December 23rd, 2016.
-The program was designed to test three new target areas where tin-tungsten mineralization had been recently identified in outcrop and boulders.
-These targets were confirmed by sampling done by Avalon in 2015 that indicated an average of 0.25% tin in the Pocologan Zone (22 samples) and 0.18% tin (8 samples) and 0.24% tungsten (10 samples) in the Lake Anthony Brook Zone.
-These occurrences had never been previously drilled.
-An additional less accessible target on the property remains untested.
-Drill core is still being sampled as of the date of this report and assays are pending.
+The preliminary drilling program which totaled 350 metres in five short holes was completed on December 23, 2016.
+The program was designed to test three new target areas where tin-tungsten mineralization had been identified in outcrop and boulders.
+These targets were confirmed by sampling done by Avalon in 2015 that indicated an average of 0.25% tin in the Pocologan Zone (22)